futuregrid/manual/doc/source/precip.rst

 created called ~/.precip.
 Inside this directory, a ssh keypair will be created and used for accessing instances.
 On clouds which supports it, the keypair is automatically registered as 'precip', and a 'precip' security group is created.
-If your experiement requires more ports to be open you can use the cloud interface to add those ports to the precip security group.
+If your experiment requires more ports to be open, you can use the cloud interface to add those ports to the precip security group.

-Precip is a fairly new API, and if you have questions or suggestions for improvements, please contact
+Precip is a fairly new API, and if you have questions or suggestions for improvements, please contact *pegasus-support@isi.edu* .
-`pegasus-support@isi.edu <mailto:pegasus-support@isi.edu>`__

 Installation
 ------------

 If you want to use the India or Sierra FutureGrid resources to manage your experiment, Precip is available on the interactive logins nodes via
-modules: module load precip/0.1
+modules: module load precip/0.1.

  You can also install Precip on your own machine.
 Prerequisites are the Paramiko and Boto Python modules.
 The Python source package and RPMs are available at:
 `http://pegasus.isi.edu/static/precip/software/ <http://pegasus.isi.edu/static/precip/software/>`__
+.

 API
 ---

  **provision(image\_id, instance\_type='m1.small', count=1, tags=None)**
     Provision a new instance.
 Note that this method starts the provisioning cycle, but does not block for the instance to finish booting.
-For blocking on instance creation/booting, see wait()
+For blocking on instance creation/booting, see wait() .

     Parameters:

-    -  **image\_id** - the id of the image to instanciate
+    -  **image\_id** - the id of the image to instantiate

     -  **instance\_type** - the type of instance.
 This is infrastructure specific, but usually follows the Amazon EC2 model with m1.small,